ivanalemunioz/puppeteer-pdf-lambda-auto-deploy/README.md

 - `S3_LAYER_KEY`: The key (path) in the S3 bucket where the Lambda layer package will be stored.
 - `LAYER_NAME`: The name of the Lambda layer to be created or updated.
 - `LAMBDA_FUNCTION_NAME`: The name of the Lambda function to be updated.

+# Troubleshooting
+- If you encounter issues with Puppeteer not launching or crashing, ensure that the Lambda function has sufficient memory allocated (at least 1024 MB is recommended).
+- Configure the Lambda function timeout to a reasonable value (e.g., 30 seconds) to allow Puppeteer enough time to execute.
+- Check the AWS Lambda logs in CloudWatch Logs for any errors or issues during execution.
+- If you encounter issues with the Github Actions workflow, check the workflow logs for any errors or issues during the build and deployment process.